Persons with Disabilities Using Commercial Airlines For Travel

 6. Can I be directed to use a common air carrier if my disability/special need is affected by flying?

 A civilian employee is not required to travel by air if using the air transportation mode is medically inadvisable.
-This ’exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode.
+This 'exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode.
 See JTR, par.
-C3500-P2 for civilian employees and JFTR, par.
-U3500-P2 for uniformed members.
+3500-D.

-7. Is an eligible traveler authorizes an accompanied service animal on the airline?
+7. Is an eligible traveler authorized an accompanying service animal on the airline?

-Yes, psychiatric service animals are authorizes to accompany an eligible traveler IAW 14 CFR §382.117for emotional support.
-The authority is under the Air Carrier Access Act (ACAA).
-Further, domestic air carriers are required to transport emotional support animals with the disabled passenger without cost provided it does not obstruct the aisle or exit spaces.
+Yes, psychiatric service animals are authorized to accompany an eligible traveler IAW 14 CFR §382.117for emotional support, IAW the Air Carrier Access Act (ACAA).
+Domestic air carriers are required to transport emotional support animals with the disabled passenger, without cost, provided it does not obstruct the aisle or exit spaces.
 The passenger must provide the proper documentation signed by a licensed mental health professional treating the passenger for a diagnosed DSM IV mental or emotional disability.